Greece › Mykonos › Best Towns

 Staying in Mykonos Town

 The old town is a maze of whitewashed pedestrian lanes packed with small hotels, guesthouses, boutiques, bars, bakeries, gyros shops, jewelry stores, and restaurants.
 It is genuinely fun to wander, and getting a little lost is part of the appeal.
-Little Venice and the windmills are the classic sunset spots, though both get extremely crowded in July and August.
+Little Venice and the Windmills are the classic sunset spots, though both get extremely crowded in July and August.
 I prefer seeing them early in the morning, then coming back for sunset drinks only if you have a reservation.

-The big advantage of staying in town is logistics.
-You can walk to dinner, drinks, the Old Port, Little Venice, the windmills, and most nightlife.
+The big advantage of staying in Town is logistics.
+You can walk to dinner, drinks, the Old Port, Little Venice, the Windmills, and most nightlife.
 You also have access to the island’s two main bus stations: Fabrika, on the south side of town, for routes to Ornos, Platis Gialos, Paradise, Paraga, and the airport; and the Old Port bus station, useful for the New Port, Agios Stefanos, Ano Mera, Elia, Kalafatis, and Panormos.
 Bus schedules change through the year and are much more frequent in summer.

 Best for: first-timers, short stays, dining, nightlife, shopping, car-free travel, and easy access to buses and ferries.